equivalent/equivalent.github.io/_posts/til/2018-08-10-metaprogramming-ruby-examples.md

 > Metaprogramming is gentle art of writing code that defines/writes other code.

-Article was published 2018-08-22 and examples were tried under Ruby version 2.5.1
+Article was published 2018-08-23 and examples were tried under Ruby version 2.5.1

-I'll be updating this article with more examples over the next couple of days.

 ### Define method